 How can we treat hand, foot and mouth disease?

 Unfortunately, there are no medicines or antibiotics to remedy hand, foot and mouth disease.
 It’s the type of illness that you need to allow to run its course.
 There are some things you can do to help alleviate the discomfort your little one is feeling: offer plenty of fluids to prevent dehydration, offer soft foods and give calpol or ibuprofen to ease their sore mouth and throat.
+You could also try an oat bath or milk bath to soothe the skin.
 If you speak to a pharmacist you may be able to get treatments such as mouth ulcer gels to alleviate the discomfort.
 Do speak to your GP if you are concerned about any of your child’s symptoms or if the symptoms have lingered for over 7-10 days.

 How long is a person contagious for with hand, foot and mouth?